mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The Akumgeda appear much like normal Vargr but tend to have spotted fur.
-Although unusual, spots are not unknown and the Akumgeda found it easy to blend in with ‘normal’ Vargr.
+Although unusual, spots are not unknown and the Akumgeda found it easy to blend in with 'normal' Vargr.
 What set the Akumgeda apart was their strong psionic ability and some postulate that the Vargr only developed psionic powers after the Akumgeda reintegrated with their society.